dehbmarques/reimgix/README.md

 # Contribute

-You can help improving this project sending PRs and helping with issues.\
+You can help improving this project by sending PRs and helping with issues.\
 Also you can ping me at [Twitter](http://twitter.com/renatorib_)